 Now, we need to have a chat.
 A chat about weird ingredients that your judgey-person self is, well, JUDGING.
 I can feel it.
 You’re peepin’ the ingredient list.
 Your eyes are WIDENING as you read “MASHED AVOCADO” WHO THE WHAT?
 Why are we eating guacamole cake with CHOCOLATE?
 THEN, to make matters worse, you read “TAPIOCA FLOUR?!”
 WHO THE WHAT, the sequel, my grandma used that to make that weird pudding that had eyeballs (am I the only one that feels this way about tapioca pudding?
 Discuss in comments)

 Just STAP it.
 Didn’t you KNOW that all the cool and healthy kids are putting avocado is cakes?
+Do you not remember the deliciousness of the paleo chocolate avocado cake with coconut flour?
 I pinkyswearpromise that you will not be hankering for tortilla chips and a sombrero when you take a bite.
 In other news: don’t bite this cake.

 Face planting is the only acceptable method of eating here.
 It’s my birthday, I am allowed to be bossy for a sec.